Wedgwood Neighborhood Greenways

 The Seattle Department of Transportation (SDOT) is extending the 39th Avenue NE Neighborhood Greenway.
 Neighborhood greenways make it safer and more family-friendly for people walking and biking.
 Our goal is to improve the experience for people of all ages and abilities by reducing vehicle speeds and minimizing cut-through traffic.
 This summer, SDOT is adding:

 Through our Safe Routes to School program, speed humps are being installed along NE 80th between 39th and 43rd Avenue NE.
 Speed hump construction requires on-street parking restrictions for a minimum of two days and may include additional time for prep.
 Construction notices will be delivered to impacted properties prior to work starting, as well as ‘no park’ signs placed in advance.
 You may notice the extension route shown on the map has changed slightly from what was originally proposed as the most promising route.
 Based on feedback received at our May public meeting, we are now continuing on 39th Avenue NE until NE 82nd Street and then jogging over to 38th Avenue NE.

-This summer SDOT will complete a full evaluation of the existing neighborhood greenway from NE 80th Street to the Burke-Gilman Trail in the south end.
+SDOT completed a full evaluation of the existing neighborhood greenway from NE 80th Street to the Burke-Gilman Trail in the south end.
 In addition to the traffic data already collected, we will evaluate how major intersections are functioning.

 Project Schedule (subject to change)

 March 2014: Public Meeting

 Spring 2014: Site visits, evaluation, design and additional outreach